Skip to main content

 Conclusion

-This guide has shown how to do data reduction by sampling and by statistics over aggregated data.
+This guide has shown how to do data reduction by sampling.
 As next step we would recommend reading the Data reduction on edge devices guide where we try these concepts on a real edge device.